csci104/site/labs/lab0/index.md

 - Click `Add SSH Key`.
 - Provide a name for the key, such as "CS104 VM Key" or "MacBook Key".
 - Display the contents of your `id_rsa.pub` file by running `cat ~/.ssh/id_rsa.pub` in your terminal.
-- Copy the contents of your `id_rsa.pub` file and paste them into the key field.
+- Select all the contents of your `id_rsa.pub` file all the way through the end of the last line where your email is displayed and then copy/paste them into the key field.
   Make sure you copy the entire contents of the `id_rsa.pub` file.
   It should start with `ssh-rsa` and end with your email address.
 - Click `Add Key`.